 - Moon phase

-- GLONASS, similar to GPS, an alternative satellite system better at higher or lower latitudes.
+- GLONASS, similar to GPS, an alternative satellite system better at higher or lower latitudes and in built up areas like cities.

-- None of them make tea just yet.
+- None of them makes tea just yet.

-The Garmin Fenix 5x Sapphire is Garmin’s flagship watch and comes in 5 varieties and styles.
-It replaces the older Fenix 3 ( pronounced phoenix) with , I think , better specs and finish.
+The Garmin Fenix 6 Pro is Garmin’s flagship watch and comes in 5 varieties and styles.
+It replaces the older Fenix 5 ( pronounced phoenix) with, I think, better specs and finish.
 The list of what this watch does is comprehensive from downloadable maps to even monitoring your heart rate and lactate threshold levels.
 These watches are huge on the Ironman circuit and are a hugely desirable travel and sports accessory.

 - HR ( heart rate) monitoring via wrist or chest strap.
-Available with or without chest strap.
+Available with or without a chest strap.

-- GPS watch with color topographical U.S. mapping.
+- GPS watch with colour topographical U.S. mapping.

 - Hiking, running and cycling maps and other outdoors navigation features